ds-modules/curriculum-guide/tools/interact-links.md

 ## Components

 Here is an interact link with the various components highlighted in different colors.
 The grey portions of the link are needed for formatting.
 Those will remain the same for each link.
-The colored portions will change for diffferent links.
+The colored portions will change for different links.
 If you are new to GitHub you may want to familiarize yourself with the basics \(repositories, branches, etc.\) to better understand each component.

 ![](/assets/interact-link.png)